jdacocos/System-Monitoring-Tool/README.md

 cd system-monitoring-tool
 ```
 2. **Install dependencies:**
-Make sure you have requirements.txt in the project root, then run:
+Make sure you have requirements.txt in the project root, then run
 ```bash
 pip install -r requirements.txt
 ```